mrtnrdl/mrtnrdl.github.io/_posts/2019-01-11-ceh-prep-start.md

 ## schedule

-i want to get certified some time in the first half of 2019. according to my estimation (and course schedule on the prep course) i should be able to finish the prep course until end of march - and as soon as i feel comfortable enough, i'll schedule the exam.
+i want to get certified some time in 2019. according to my estimation (and course schedule on the prep course) i should be able to finish the prep course until end of march - and as soon as i feel comfortable enough, i'll schedule the exam.